Film and Photography

 Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore

-Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics.
+Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics of race, class and clan.

 The Revival of Singapore Cinema: 1995–2014